-Southern house spiders come in shades of dark brown to black, with females usually darker and larger than males.
+Southern house spiders, some of the most common Florida spiders, come in shades of dark brown to black, with females usually darker and larger than males.
 Females can grow up to 18 mm in body length, while males are smaller, around 9 mm.

 These spiders are nocturnal and prefer to stay hidden during the day.
 They often make their homes in dark, undisturbed areas like attics, basements, crawl spaces, and garages.
 Southern house spider webs are messy and irregular, unlike some other spiders’ neat, symmetrical webs.